Rep. Cleveland Benedict

 - H.R.
 2278 (97th): A bill to place a sign memorializing the New River Gorge Bridge …

-From Jan 1981 to Dec 1982, Benedict missed 66 of 808 roll call votes, which is 8.2%.
-This is worse than the median of 7.2% among the lifetime records of representatives serving in Dec 1982.
+From Jan 1981 to Dec 1982, Benedict missed 69 of 812 roll call votes, which is 8.5%.
+This is on par with the median of 7.8% among the lifetime records of representatives serving in Dec 1982.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: